Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 **Step 5B** This loop should iterate four times, one for each coin.
 A green circlular border will be drawn around each coin.

 **Step 5C** The whole point of the calibration step is to store the heuristic data for each coin type in a file.
 The "detectCoinType" function will do that.
-We'll talk more about this function soon!
+See part 6 for more.

+**Step 5D** We add text to the image to make the calibration portion more user-friendly.
+See part 6 for more.

 **Step 5D** The program is complete.
 At this point, if you are using a JeVois, you would send the altered image out to be displayed on the video interface.

 ### Step 6: Write calibration code helper functions (optional)
 Let's take a look at all the helper functions we use in this code, starting with the "detectCoinType" function.

-Let's take a look at the "detectCoinType" function:
+**Step 6A: detectCoinType**
+The "detectCoinType" function determines which marker is closest to the coin.
+Since we have already determined the order of the markers (leftmost marker being 0 and rightmost being 3), we will know which coins we have detected.
+We then write out the color information and radius of the detected coin to the matching text file for that coin.
+The main coin counting program will then use this file to help tell coins apart.

 ```python
      ## Function determines if detected circle represents Penny, Nickel, Quarter or Dime